mattcattb/Gator-Scheduler/README.md

 nvm: `1.1.12`

 # Building & Running
-In order to build this project, you will need Docker-Compose.
+In order to build this project, you will need Docker Compose.
 On Windows, Docker Compose comes with Docker Engine.
-On Linux, Docker Compose can be installed manually via command line.
+On Linux, Docker Compose can be installed manually via command line: https://docs.docker.com/engine/install/ubuntu/

 In order to start the entire project, run `docker compose up --build -d` in the `SWE-Fall24` directory.
 This should start up the `wtm-mongodb`, `wtm-react`, `wtm-express` containers, and a network between them.